Coronavirus: Premier League postponed until April 3 at the earliest amid Covid-19 outbreak | Goal.com

 Coronavirus: Premier League postponed until April 3 at the earliest amid Covid-19 outbreak

-The Premier League has announced that, after seeing Arsenal manager Mikel Arteta and Chelsea winger Callum Hudson-Odoi test positive for coronavirus, all upcoming fixtures will be postponed until April 3 at the earliest.
+The Premier League has announced that all upcoming fixtures will be postponed until April 3 at the earliest.

-Leading divisions across Europe and around the world have already taken that course of action in a bid to contain the spread of Covid-19.

-English football had steered clear of taking similar decisive action, with government officials and sporting authorities declaring that there was no need to prevent the congregation of large groups of people.

-The Premier League has, however, been backed into a corner by recent developments.
+And, after an emergency meeting on Friday, the decision has been made that all forms of professional football in England be postponed until at least the beginning of next month.

-It was revealed on Thursday that Arteta and Hudson-Odoi had contracted coronavirus , while Manchester City defender Benjamin Mendy has been forced into a period of self isolation along with a number of Leicester City players .
+It was revealed on Thursday that Arsenal head coach Mikel Arteta and Chelsea winger Callum Hudson-Odoi had contracted coronavirus, while Manchester City defender Benjamin Mendy has been forced into a period of self isolation along with a number of Leicester City players.

 That includes a Merseyside derby date between Everton and Liverpool at Anfield, Tottenham manager Jose Mourinho’s latest reunion with Manchester United and Chelsea’s trip to Aston Villa.

-Matches across the Football League in England will also be brought to a halt, along with fixtures in the Women's game.
+Matches across the Football League in England will also be brought to a halt, along with fixtures in the Women's game and the two friendly internationals that England were due to play against Italy and Denmark.

 A Premier League statement read: "Following a meeting of Shareholders today, it was unanimously decided to suspend the Premier League with the intention of returning on 4 April, subject to medical advice and conditions at the time.